Protein Quality Control during Aging

-We would like to answer these questions using C.elegans as model system.
+We would like to answer these questions using C.elegans as a model system.

-The Caenorhabditis elegans is an ideal model organism to study aging, stress response and protein quality control because of its short lifespan (3 weeks), limited number of cells, transparent body, easy genetic manipulation and most importantly, conservation of genes and pathways implicated human aging and diseases. [more]
+The Caenorhabditis elegans is an ideal model organism to study aging, stress response, and protein quality control because of its short lifespan (3 weeks), a limited number of cells, transparent body, easy genetic manipulation and most importantly, conservation of genes and pathways implicated in human aging and diseases. [more]